abdulmoiz14/flask-github-action/README.md

-# github action for flask python and postgress
+# GitHub action for flask python and postgress
 ## Do these steps for Continuous integration
 ### create .github/workflow/main.yml
 **edit and add event in main.yml**